 As employers and employees quickly transitioned from on-premise to remote work, we all became subjects in an experiment to redefine productivity in the modern workplace.
 Now, in 2021, companies that previously thought remote work would be too difficult to implement are permanently embracing the virtual office and all its benefits.

-Greater schedule flexibility, AI-powered technology, and innovate project management software mean remote employees can accomplish the same amount of work in less time.
-So does this mean we can finally push for a shorter work week?
+Greater schedule flexibility, AI-powered technology, and innovative project management software mean remote employees can accomplish the same amount of work in less time.
+So does this mean we can finally push for a shorter workweek?